BJak22/bachelors-thesis/README.md

 so it is recommended to test the algorithms only on matrices of the specified sizes.

 ATTENTION: For proper operation of the application, it is necessary to have an NVIDIA graphics card and install the CUDA toolkit.
 You can download it at the following link: https://developer.nvidia.com/cuda-downloads.
+Program was written on CUDA version 12.8, so it is recomended using this version of CUDA for the correct operation of the application.